bosbec/mobileresponseDocs/services/zipAndSendFileDoc.md

 **Components**

-Zip and send file
+Zip and send file.
 When you click this, you are prompted to select, in order:

 1) The file you want to zip and send.
 The files are listed by file name and creation time.
 They are represented by units in the group "Uploaded files" (see above).